enjaku4/rabarber/README.md

 ```rb
 user.assign_roles(:accountant, :marketer)
 ```

 By default, it will automatically create any roles that don't exist.
-If you want to assign only existing roles and prevent the creation of new ones, use the method with `create_new: false` argument:
+To assign only existing roles and prevent automatic creation, pass `create_new: false`:

 ```rb
 user.assign_roles(:accountant, :marketer, create_new: false)
 ```

 The method returns an array of roles assigned to the user.

 **`#revoke_roles(*roles, context: nil)`**